 - Check the thermostat.
 Our technician will open up your thermostat, inspect its content, clear the dust to make sure it is calibrated correctly.
-If you don’t have a programmable thermostat, a technician can install one you.
+If you don’t have a programmable thermostat, a technician can install one for you.

 - Tighten electrical connections.
 Loose electrical connections can shorten the lifespan of your equipment.
 They can also be a source of potential electrical hazards in your home – not something you want – at all.

 - Lubricate all moving parts of the system.
 Adding lubricants helps parts of the system to move smoothly against one another.
 It also decreases electricity use.

 - Check the condensate drain.
 Algae or sludge often form in the drain pipes and block them.
 A technician checks the condensate drain to ensure it is running correctly, and clean it out if necessary.